LeanneCodes/flashcards/README.md

 # 🚗 Driving Test Flashcards: Show Me, Tell Me

+DVSA official questions and answers (at the time this project was made: 11th May, 2025)

 This project is designed to help learner drivers **confidently prepare** for the **'Show Me, Tell Me'** safety questions asked during the UK practical driving test.

 ## 🎯 Purpose